-Projects validated under the VCS v1 shall be grandfathered into the VCS 2007.
+Projects validated under the VCS v1 shall be grandfathered into the VCS 2007.1.
 Validation of projects against the VCS v1 shall have been completed or contracted before 19 November 2007.
 In relation to contracts entered into before 19 November 2007, validation shall be completed by 19 May 2008 and proof of contracting prior to 19 November 2007 shall be provided.

 Verification against the VCS v1 shall have been completed before 19 November 2007 or shall be contracted before 19 November 2007 for that specific single monitoring period.
-Future monitoring periods shall be verified against the VCS 2007.
-Projects validated against the VCS v1, but that have not contracted a verifier for that specific single monitoring period by 19 November 2007 shall be verified against the VCS 2007.
+Future monitoring periods shall be verified against the VCS 2007.1.
+Projects validated against the VCS v1, but that have not contracted a verifier for that specific single monitoring period by 19 November 2007, shall be verified against the VCS 2007.1.

-The project credit period for the VCS v1 shall be the same as for the VCS 2007 commencing at the specific project credit start date.
+The Project Crediting Period for the VCS v1 shall be the same as for the VCS 2007.1 commencing at the specific Project Crediting Period Start Date.